- About

 Cat Fest Photos

 Each cat festival brings out thousands of attendees!
 It’s a big celebration of cats, helping cats, for cat people.
-Check out some past year festival photos below (note: we took a cat nap in 2017).
+Check out just a few photos from past year festivals below (note: we took a cat nap in 2017).

 During our VIRTUAL 2020 festival, more than 300 cat lovers tuned into our online purr-gramming and we raised $5,000 for Little Cats Lost, Second Chance Animal Rescue, and ARTS Senior Animal Rescue.